notnullgames/vulscan/README.md

 <img src="./logo.png" width="300px">
 </p>

-THis fork allows the same database to be used in regular lua code (like in love or luajit.)
+This fork allows the same database to be used in regular lua code (like in love or luajit.)
+I wrapped the functions in `vulscan.lua`, and also provided an example luajit & love-usage in `test.lua` & `main.lua` (run with `love .`)

 ## Introduction